creutzml/practical_outlier_detection/README.md

 # practical_outlier_detection
 Code developed to implement Practical Outlier Detection (POD), a method for identifying and classifying the type of functional outlier in a univariate, random sample of functional data.
-This repository is created for the manuscript submission of Creutzinger and Sharp (2024), "Practical Outlier Detection in Functional Data Analysis".
+This repository is created for the manuscript submission of Creutzinger and Sharp (2024), "Practical Outlier Detection in Functional Data Analysis" and for Chapter 2, Creutzinger (2024).

 ## General Structure of Repository
 The contents of this repository are organized into three main folders: R Code, Data, and Figures.
 A short description of each folder is given below.